akostrik/stage_telegram_python/README.md

 - comparison of the results with other projects
 - customizable detection parameters: features that allow users to customise detection parameters, tailoring the system to their individual needs
 - usage of docker containers for installation and configuration instructions
-- asynchrony of all database requests and OpenAI requests

 # Welcome
 <img align="right" width="60" height="60" src="https://github.com/akostrik/stage_telegram/assets/22834202/9d78c9d6-c4c6-4566-9e83-3dcbc02e311e">